 Fellowships are offered to individual scholars for a period of two years.
 The African Fellow Awards include an in-person methods workshop on the African continent, fieldwork research grants of $10,000 each, mentoring from senior African and Africanist scholars, sponsorship at an international conference to present research findings, and editorial and publication assistance through a writing workshop geared to support and prepare scholars to write for and submit to international peer-reviewed journals and other outlets for their research.

-Under non-COVID circumstances, candidates for the African Fellow Awards may apply online annually between January 1 and March 1.
+Candidates for the African Fellow Awards may apply online annually between December 1 and March 1.
 Applications must be submitted by March 1, for a decision in June.
 Final decisions are made by the Board of Directors at its meeting in June.
 Applicants will be informed promptly by email of the Board’s decision.
 The program begins with a research proposal workshop held on the continent.

 Applicants for the fellowship may be citizens of any country.
 They must be aged 40 or younger, currently enrolled in an accredited Ph.D. program at an African higher-education institution, and living on the continent.